-Tom has served in various roles on the Village Board and Crane Neck Homeowners Association since he and Suzanne moved here with their two young children in the late 1990s.
+Tom’s various roles on the Village Board since 2007 include Environmental Conservation Commissioner and Public Safety liaison.
+He and his wife Suzanne have been active in the Crane Neck Homeowners Association since moving here with their two young children in the late 1990s.
 As a lifelong resident of coastal communities, Tom appreciates the opportunity to promote balance among development of the land and protection of the environment we live in.
-Many of Tom's services to the Village, e.g. Environmental Conservation Commissioner and Public Safety liaison, reflect his 40 years as an environmental scientist and his firematic/EMT roles as a Captain in the Setauket Fire Department.
-Tom can be reached via TrusteeGulbransen@OldField.com or 516-313-9311.
+Professionally, Tom is an environmental data scientist at Battelle Memorial Institute and a Program Manager at the National Science Foundation.
+Tom serves firematic/EMT roles as a Captain in the Setauket Fire Department.

 Morgan Morrison was born and raised in the Village of Old Field.
 As a life-long resident of 42 years, he is deeply rooted in this community and has a strong desire to see its unique character maintained for all to enjoy.
 Morgan is a lover of nature and an avid beekeeper.
 He holds a BSc in Computer Science from Stony Brook University and currently works in Horticulture.
 His interests include gardening, photography and cycling.